Stephen Curry NBA Playoffs Player Props: Warriors vs. Kings

 Stephen Curry Insights vs. the Kings

-- Curry is responsible for taking 15.3% of his team's field goal attempts this season with 20.2 per game.

-- He's knocked down 4.9 threes per game, or 20.0% of his team's makes from beyond the arc this season.
+- He's taken 11.4 threes per game, or 18.1% of his team's shots from beyond the arc this season.

 - The Warriors average the fourth-most possessions per game with 104.8.
 His opponents, the Kings, have one of the fastest tempos, ranking ninth with 103.2 possessions per contest.

-- Giving up 42.2 rebounds per game, the Kings are the ninth-ranked squad in the NBA.
+- The Kings are the ninth-ranked squad in the league, allowing 42.2 rebounds per contest.

-- Looking at assists, the Kings are ranked 28th in the NBA, giving up 26.7 per game.
+- In terms of assists, the Kings have allowed 26.7 per contest, 28th in the league.

 Stephen Curry vs. the Kings